-Frontal bossing is an unusually prominent forehead, sometimes associated with a heavier than normal brow ridge.
+Frontal bossing is an unusually prominent forehead.
+It is sometimes associated with a heavier than normal brow ridge.

-Frontal bossing is seen only in a few rare syndromes, including acromegaly, a chronic disorder caused by too much growth hormone, which leads to enlargement of the bones of the face, jaw, hands, feet, and skull.
+Frontal bossing is seen only in a few rare syndromes, including acromegaly, a long-term (chronic) disorder caused by too much growth hormone, which leads to enlargement of the bones of the face, jaw, hands, feet, and skull.

 - Basal cell nevus syndrome